erikhyrkas/happyml/README.md

   and saves memory by not needing raw data beyond the initial moment to encode.

 Optimizer:
-* Use a loss function to computeTotalForDisplay the accuracy of a prediction
+* Use a loss function to compute the accuracy of a prediction
 * Manage state tensors on layer used for optimizing

 Neuron: